-Whatever you call it, it’s a great tool that often makes writing much easier.
+Whatever you wanna call it, it’s truly a great tool that often makes writing much easier.

-For example, I can’t get my iPhone to stop capitalizing the “a” in “apple”.
+For example, I can’t get my damned iPhone to stop capitalizing the “a” in “apple”.
 Not everything is Apple…there are, indeed, actual 🍎s in the world!

-The whole topic of spell check does bring to mind an incident that occurred at the USCC/U.S. Citibanking Center during the ‘90s.
+The whole topic of spell check does bring to mind a “funny” incident that occurred at the USCC/U.S. Citibanking Center during the ‘90s.

-We were putting together a presentation for a visiting senior Citi executive so, of course, we all went into our dog-and-pony show mode.
+We’re putting together a presentation for a visiting senior Citi executive so, of course, everyone entered the…

-A slide presentation (utilizing the overhead projector…how quaint, like a gas lantern!) was written up, explaining the origin of the USCC, our role in the U.S. Consumer Bank, major milestones & accomplishments to date & a whole bunch of really-fascinating information.
+A slide presentation (utilizing the overhead projector…how quaint, like a gas lantern!) was written up, explaining the origin of the USCC, our role in the U.S. Consumer Bank, major milestones & accomplishments to date & a whole bunch of truly-fascinating information.

 Next day comes & everyone gathers, awaiting the arrival of our special guest.

-Just to make sure everything was just right, I ask our intern to see a copy of the presentation before we handed out any copies & began the formal presentation.
+Just to make sure everything was perfect, I ask our intern to see a copy of the presentation before we handed out any copies & began the formal presentation.

-I’m reading the very first page & something, er, interesting immediately catches my eye.
+I’m reading the very first page & something, er, quite interesting immediately catches my eye.

-Leading through the different pages, I see it everywhere.
+Paging through the entire package, I see it everywhere.

 SUCK.
 SUCK.
 SUCK.
 SUCK.
 SUCK.
 SUCK.

-Apparently, and you can certainly try this out for yourselves, the autocorrection function will routinely replace “USCC” with “SUCK”, unless & until you overrule it & then add the acronym to its dictionary.
+Apparently, and you can certainly try this out for yourselves, the autocorrection function will routinely replace “USCC” with “SUCK”, unless & until you override it & then add the acronym to its dictionary!!!

 I’m glad I had that feeling to take one last peek at the material before we went live.